nf-core/taxprofiler/docs/usage/developing.md

 Write the test files following the specifications below.

-The necessary files are are follows:
+The necessary files are follows:

 - [ ] New test files should go under `tests/`
 - [ ] Test file should be called `<test_config_name>.nf.test`